nschlia/ffmpegfs/README.md

 ### Lock ups when accessed through Samba

 When accessed from a Samba drive, the pending read can lock the whole share, causing Windows Explorer and even KDE Dolphin to freeze.
-Any access from the same machine to that share is blocked, Even "ls" is not possible and blocks until the data is returned.
+Any access from the same machine to that share is blocked.
+Even "ls" is not possible and blocks until the data is returned.

 It seems others had the same problem: